bdougie/git-twitch/README.md

 ![creating a webhook](https://user-images.githubusercontent.com/5713670/107150060-f03c6e80-6929-11eb-9d68-2c659f81f7a4.png)

-_note: your webhook will need to send json_
+_note: your webhook will need to send json.
+You will also need to set a secret._

 Choose to send selected events and deselect **Push** events and select **Stars**.
 Push events are a bit noisy for testing, Starring the repo is the preferred way to to test that this project is working.